10th Oct 2018

 The next morning I was thinking about, what I would do.
 If I would try to get a taxi right off or take a shower, because the shower did not seem to be clean.
 I decided for a shower, because I was not able to shower at my host in San Miguel de Allende but once, because the pump for his water reservoir was broken (it took air instead of water).
 The shower at this place worked well and with my flip-flops on my feet it was safe.
 I also had asked Pau, where to leave the keys and she had answered me, that I should leave the keys in the room.
 So I did, but I could neither lock the front door nor the gate.
 It was not far to the next busy street, where I soon could stop a taxi.
 I actually did not ask for the price before the taxi driver left me at the hostel and I was surprised.
 It was only for 76 MXN.
 It is right, the hostel is situated in the historic city center and the bus station far away from there, but 150 MXN seemed me too much anyway.

 Even the check-in time is 2pm, the female receptionist did check me in already when I arrived – around 10am.
 I also could leave my backpack in the locker etc. without any extra payment.
-I also was happy, that I could pay by VISA-card.
+I was happy as well, that I could pay by VISA-card.
 I have not had the opportunity to find an ATM before I was going to the hostel.
-In the price for the nights a breakfast is included, but that morning it did not count, of course.
+In the price for the nights a breakfast is included, but that morning did not count, of course.

 Outside the hostel was a Mexican waiting for something or someone and he showed me the right entrance to the hostel, because on the first floor is another business situated.
 He was still there when I was looking for a restaurant for breakfast and he told me, it is one just at the next corner and also told me the direction.
-I was wondering by myself if he get paid for it.
+I was wondering by myself if he get paid for it or if it, again, is the Mexican way of life.
 There were two important things I had to fix this day: For the first I had to find an optician to repair my glasses – just the little things, which hold the glasses on my nose.
 One of them broke the evening before and it is always best to have two new of them, when one break.
 The frame of the glasses has actually not the best quality and the humid heat is not good for them at all.
 The other important issue was to find an ATM and as usual an HSBC ATM, though I do not need to pay a fee for taking out money.
 Both was done smoothly and I had the rest of the day to explore the city.

 Back at the hostel I asked for the Wi-Fi code and the receptionist wrote it down for me.
 It was very easy to remember as well.
 Finally working with my blog again, I updated it.
 I saved time, because I had already the text as a document and only needed to copy and paste.
 Anyway I sat until very late for adding some photos as well.
 There were still links missing for additional photos.
 I promised myself to work with that as soon as possible.